 The Accidental Project Manager

 Also called the non-project Project Manager, the accidental Project Manager is any person who carries out the work of a PM without being certified for it.
 If you are looking for the answer to how to become a Project Manager without experience, you are looking at the right place.
-Most of the project involves work such as research, planning, budgeting, coordinating, and managing much more things so that the project stays on track always.
+Most projects involve work such as research, planning, budgeting, coordinating, and managing many other things so that the project stays on track.

 1. What are your gaps in Project Management Knowledge?